EarthEdSTEM/earthed-iot-programs-tutorials/T_Water_Level_Sensor.md

 ![Add the extension](https://raw.githubusercontent.com/EarthEdSTEM/earthed-iot-programs-tutorials/master/Images/General/Add_Extension.gif)

 ## Step 4 Measure the Water Level
-Coding: Measure and display the Water Level
+Coding: Measure and display the water level
 ----------------------------------------
 The ``||Basic: Number||`` block displays numbers on the LED array on the front of the micro:bit computer.
 Use Number if you need to perform a mathematical function on a numeric value.
 1. Place a ``||Basic: Number||`` block inside the ``||basic:forever||`` block.